Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Additionally, if the set has three per-added amounts (three dimensions), we have 100 values for this sequence.
-Let's say we only use numbers 50 to 54 to find the three pre-added amount values.
+Let's say we only use numbers 50 to 57 to find the three pre-added amount values.
 We end up with the same sequence, beginning at 50 numbers into the sequence and using three per-added amount values.
 These three per-added amount values are all that are required to change the position we are at in the sequence back into an equation starting from x is 0 and adding by 1.
 The only difference is that the sequence will continue from 50 numbers in.
 If we put -50 in place of x, we can see what the -50 value was.
-This means we can find any sequence from anywhere in a sequence without knowing where it begins or ends (or if it ever ends).
+This means we can find any sequence from anywhere in a sequence without knowing where the sequence begins or ends (or if it ever ends).
 This makes this an incredible way of analyzing and breaking information down.
 These same rules apply to any sequence with any number of dimensions.

 <br /><br />